MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This setting lets you specify whether Internet Explorer will redirect navigations to sites that require a modern browser to Microsoft Edge.

 If you don't configure this policy or set it to 'Sitelist', beginning in M87, Internet Explorer will redirect sites that require a modern browser to Microsoft Edge.

-Microsoft provides a list of public sites that require such redirection, such as https://mail.yahoo.com.

 When a site is redirected from Internet Explorer to Microsoft Edge, the Internet Explorer tab that began loading that site is closed if it had no prior content.
 Otherwise, it is navigated to a Microsoft help page explaining why the site was redirected to Microsoft Edge.